 When you rent a car, you are liable for a very high deductible, sometimes equal to the entire value of the car.
-There are various ways you can limit your financial risk in case of an accident.
-Those needing a car for at least three weeks should look into leasing, which is tax-free and includes zero-deductible collision and theft insurance.
+Fortunately, there's usually more than one way you can limit your financial risk in case of an accident.

 Car-Rental Company CDW

-When purchasing CDW, the reduced deductibles can be substantial, with most hovering at about $1,000–1,500 (or more, depending on the car type).
-So, when you pick up the car, the counter agent might try to sell you a second tier of coverage (called “super CDW” or “zero-deductible") to buy down the deductible to or near zero.
+When purchasing CDW, the reduced deductibles can still be substantial, with most hovering at about $1,000–1,500 (or more, depending on the car type).
+Most rental companies also offer a second tier of coverage, called “super CDW” or “zero-deductible coverage” to buy down the deductible to zero or near zero (if you didn't opt for this when booking from home, expect to hear a sales pitch from the counter agent).
 This is pricey — figure about an additional $10–30 per day — but, for some travelers, it’s worth the peace of mind.

-Since most of the major car-rental companies come with these astronomical deductibles, the alternatives to CDW are worth considering carefully.
+Given these astronomical costs, the alternatives to paying for the rental company's CDW are worth considering carefully.

-If you have an accident, the rental company will charge your credit card for the value of the damage (up to the deductible amount) or, if the vehicle is stolen, the value of the deductible associated with theft.
+If you get in an accident, the rental company will charge your credit card for the value of the damage (up to the deductible amount) or, if the vehicle is stolen, the value of the deductible associated with theft.
 It’s up to you to seek reimbursement for these charges from your credit-card company when you get home (you’ll need to submit the police report and the car-rental company’s accident report).
-American-based rental companies can be easier to work with if you have a claim to resolve.
+When deciding between rental companies, consider that American-based rental companies can be easier to work with if you have a claim to resolve.

-Travel Guard sells renter’s collision insurance at very affordable rates ($9/day plus a one-time $3 service fee for coverage up to $35,000, $250 deductible, tel.
-800-826-4919).
-It’s valid everywhere in Europe except the Republic of Ireland, and some Italian car-rental companies refuse to honor it.
+If you're already purchasing a travel-insurance policy for your trip, adding collision coverage can be a good idea, especially if your credit card doesn’t include it.
+Travel Guard, for example, sells affordable renter’s collision insurance as an add-on to its other policies.
+It’s valid everywhere in Europe except the Republic of Ireland, and some Italian car-rental companies refuse to honor it, as it doesn’t cover you in case of theft.
 If your car-rental company doesn’t accept this coverage, and you have to buy other coverage to replace it, Travel Guard will refund your money.
-Note that various US states differ on which providers and policies are available to their residents.
+Note that US states differ on which providers and policies are available to their residents.

 Exceptions for Italy and Ireland

-If you rent a car in Italy, you’re required to have theft insurance, and most car-rental company rates automatically include CDW coverage (which you sometimes can't decline).
-Even if you decline CDW when you reserve your Italian car (because you’ve arranged other coverage), you may discover — when you show up at the counter — that you must buy it after all.
+If you rent a car in Italy, you’re required to have theft insurance, and most car-rental company rates automatically include CDW coverage (which probably won't let you decline).
+Even if you decline the CDW when you reserve your Italian car (because you’ve arranged other coverage), you may discover — when you show up at the counter — that you must buy it after all.

-Car-rental companies in the Republic of Ireland are less amenable to letting renters waive CDW insurance in favor of credit-card coverage; some companies will only allow specific credit-card brands to be used for that purpose.
-Check with your issuing bank to see if you are covered in Ireland, and bring written confirmation with you.
-Also unique to Ireland is that you sometimes have the option of buying down the deductible on your CDW at the time of booking (for an additional $15–30/day), rather than when you pick up the car.
+Car-rental companies in the Republic of Ireland are even less amenable to letting renters waive CDW insurance in favor of credit-card coverage; most companies will only allow a few specific credit-card brands to be used for that purpose.
+If you do happen to have one of these cards and you want to use its coverage instead of a CDW, be sure to bring written confirmation with you to the rental desk.